Kirillov's conjecture on Hecke-Grothendieck polynomials: Solvability of the lattice model

-One may quickly check that the resulting weights exactly match those in Figure~\ref{R-weights-degenerate}. \end{proof}
+One may quickly check that the resulting Boltzmann weights exactly match those in Figure~\ref{R-weights-degenerate}. \end{proof}

-As noted in the Introduction, this degeneration of $(\beta, \alpha, \gamma) = (\beta, 0, 0)$ results in the so-called $\beta$-Grothendieck polynomials arising in the connective $K$-theory of the flag variety for the general linear group.
+As noted in the Introduction, this degeneration of $(\alpha, \beta, \gamma) = (0, \beta, 0)$ results in the so-called $\beta$-Grothendieck polynomials arising in the connective $K$-theory of the flag variety for the general linear group.
 A different lattice model for $\beta$-Grothendieck polynomials was presented in \cite{frozen-pipes}.
-One can see the difference between the lattice models both in the Boltzmann weights and in the connection to quantum group modules.
-In Section 3 of~\cite{frozen-pipes}, it is shown that their Boltzmann weights are related to modules for quantum affine $\mathfrak{sl}(n+1)$ as opposed to our modules for quantum affine $\mathfrak{sl}(1|n)$.
-It appears that only the superalgebra version of the Boltzmann weights can be generalized to the case of arbitrary $(\beta, \alpha, \gamma)$ presented here.
+Even in the specializations $\alpha = \gamma = 0$ for the Boltzmann weights in Figure \ref{coloredalabw} and $q = 0$ for those in \cite[Figure 3]{frozen-pipes}, our lattice model fundamentally differs from the one presented in \cite{frozen-pipes}.
+In addition to having different sets of Boltzmann weights, the lattice models have different connections to quantum group modules.
+As shown in Section 3 of~\cite{frozen-pipes}, their Boltzmann weights are related to modules for quantum affine $\mathfrak{sl}(n+1)$, as opposed to our modules for quantum affine $\mathfrak{sl}(1|n)$.
+It appears that only the superalgebra version of the Boltzmann weights can be generalized to the case of arbitrary $(\alpha, \beta, \gamma)$ presented here.